Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 $$
 </p>

-By assigning actual value for y and its estimated probability score, we find if the predicted probability leans towards the class which is close to actual class, then the loss is value is reduced, otherwise the loss is increased.
-I would encourage you to assign value of y=1 and p(y')=0.1 and then p(y')=0.9.
+By assigning the actual value for y and its estimated probability score, we find if the predicted probability leans towards the class which is close to an actual class, then the loss values are reduced, otherwise the loss is increased.
+I would encourage you to assign the value of y=1 and p(y')=0.1 and then p(y')=0.9.

-When number of class > 2 in multiclass classification, we calculate a separate loss for each class label per observation and sum the result.
+When a number of classes> 2 in multiclass classification, we calculate a separate loss for each class label per observation and sum the result.

 <p>
 $$
 −∑_{c=1}^M \ y_{o,c} \ log(p_{o,c}) \\

-where, \ c - \ number \ of \ classes.
+where \ c - \ number \ of \ classes.
 $$
 </p>